reduxjs/angular-redux/docs/tutorials/quick-start.md

 - The corresponding Redux action will be dispatched to the store
 - The counter slice reducer will see the actions and update its state
-- The `<Counter>` component will see the new state value from the store and re-render itself with the new data
+- The `<app-counter>` component will see the new state value from the store and re-render itself with the new data

 ## What You've Learned

-That was a brief overview of how to set up and use Redux Toolkit with React.
+That was a brief overview of how to set up and use Redux Toolkit with Angular.
 Recapping the details:

 :::tip Summary

 - **Create a Redux store with `configureStore`**
   - `configureStore` accepts a `reducer` function as a named argument
   - `configureStore` automatically sets up the store with good default settings
-- **Provide the Redux store to the React application components**
+- **Provide the Redux store to the Angular application components**
-  - Put a React Redux `<Provider>` component around your `<App />`
+  - Put a Angular Redux `provideRedux` provider factory in your `bootstrapApplication`'s `providers` array
   - Pass the Redux store as `<Provider store={store}>`
 - **Create a Redux "slice" reducer with `createSlice`**
   - Call `createSlice` with a string name, an initial state, and named reducer functions
   - Reducer functions may "mutate" the state using Immer
   - Export the generated slice reducer and action creators
-- **Use the React Redux `useSelector/useDispatch` hooks in React components**
+- **Use the Angular Redux `injectSelector/injectDispatch` injections in Angular components**
-  - Read data from the store with the `useSelector` hook
+  - Read data from the store with the `injectSelector` injection
-  - Get the `dispatch` function with the `useDispatch` hook, and dispatch actions as needed
+  - Get the `dispatch` function with the `injectDispatch` injection, and dispatch actions as needed

 :::